DamieFC/DFC-DOS/README.md

 2. Adding drivers for USB, Aux, and anything else more modern
 3. Heck, why not add a GUI (Instead of Windows, Panes?...)!

 (Also, I don't know any Assembly language, so... that is a problem.
-Should I just upload Linux drivers written in C...)
+Should I just upload FreeDOS drivers written in C and Assembly...)